Dolphin behavior and conservation

 Requisiti

-Scuba divers must have minimum an Open Water or Niveau 1 certification, an experience of at least 15 dives at sea, and must have dived less than 6 months before the mission starts.They should not be too sensitive to sea sickness.
+Scuba divers must have minimum an Open Water or Level 1 certification, an experience of at least 20 dives at sea, and must have dived less than 6 months before the mission starts.They must not be too sensitive to sea sickness.

 Servizi inclusi

-- The round trip between Rangiroa airport and the guesthouse
+- Pick-up and drop-off from Rangiroa airport to the guesthouse

 - Breakfast and dinner